CamBurrows/Python-NLP-app/backend/README.md

-# NLP Application Backend
+# NLP Backend - AWS Lambda API

-A Flask-based REST API that provides natural language processing capabilities using NLTK.
+A comprehensive Natural Language Processing API deployed as an AWS Lambda function with API Gateway.

 ## Features
 - Part of speech identification